 Due to limited resources, you will need to make your own transport arrangements to and from your centre before and after your shifts.
 If you need to travel between centres during a shift, transport will be provided.

-We recommend you use public transport as parking is often limited in and around the Centres.
+We recommend you use public transport wherever possible as parking is often limited in and around the centres.
 As there is no public transport on 25 December and a limited service on 26 December, we appreciate that driving may be the only option on those days.
-Please note that public transport commences too late for arrivals for the 26 December morning shift (9.00 am).
+Please note that public transport will commence too late to allow you to arrive on time for the 26 December morning shift (9am).
 Parking restrictions are normally lifted on 25 and 26 December, but please check this before you travel.
-As soon as we have parking information for specific centres we will post this on Crisis Community.
+As soon as we have parking information for specific centres, we will post this on Crisis Community.

 Car pools and lift-share opportunities will be posted on Crisis Community.
 When you have been assigned your shifts, please log on to find out if there are any in your area.

-In most cases it will not be possible to park at the centres as space is often limited.
+In most cases it will not be possible to park at the centres as space is often very limited.
 We will provide as much information about parking options as possible when we have confirmed the location of each centre.
-You can also check online for parking options in the area around the centres on websites such as Parkopedia.
+You can also check online for parking options in the area around the centres.